-- A computer and internet facilities and adequate computer literacy skills, access to the internet and be able to log on and use the Institute's online computer learning portal - Access to clients for practice sessions - Language, literacy and numeracy skills required to undertake studies at a Certificate IV level qualification.
+- A computer, adequate computer literacy skills, access to adequate internet facilities and be able to log on and use IAP's online computer learning portal. - Access to clients for practice sessions. - Language, literacy, and numeracy skills required to undertake studies at a Certificate IV level qualification.
 As a guide the literacy and numeracy competencies should be equivalent to National Reporting System (NRS) Level 4. - It is expected that students who have completed an Australian High School Certificate or higher and have attained a minimum National Reporting System (NRS) Level 4 (From the Australian Core Skills Framework); requiring that students are generally able to independently participate in training and work programs but may need assistance with specialised texts or reports.